forta-network/docs/docs/deploying-cli.md

 - in package.json (located in your project folder):
     - `name` of your agent project should be specified and **should be globally unique**, so add some unique modifiers
+    - `description` should be a short human-readable description of what your agent does
     - `version` of your agent should also be set as well
     - `chainIds` of the blockchains that your agent will be scanning should be specified as an array of integers.
 You must specify at least one and up to as many as you need.
 The supported chain IDs are:
         - 1 (Ethereum mainnet)